Vienna offensive: Siege

-By the 9th of April, the Soviet troops began to infiltrate the center of the city, but the street fighting continued for several more days.
+By 9 April, the Soviet troops began to infiltrate the center of the city, but the street fighting continued for several more days.
 On the night of 11 April, the 4th Guards Army stormed the Danube canals, with the 20th Guards Rifle Corps and 1st Mechanized Corps moving on the Reichsbrücke Bridge.
 In a coup de main on 13 April, the Danube Flotilla landed troops of the 80th Guards Rifle Division and 7th Guards Airborne Division on both sides of the bridge, cutting demolition cables and securing the bridge.
 However, other important bridges were destroyed.
 Vienna finally fell when the last defenders in the city surrendered on the same day.
 Bittrich's II SS Panzer Corps, however, pulled out to the west on the evening of 13 April to avoid encirclement.
 The same day, the 46th Army took Essling and the Danube Flotilla landed naval infantry up the river by Klosterneuburg.

 While the street fighting was still intensifying in the southern and western suburbs of Vienna on 8 April, other troops of the 3rd Ukrainian Front by-passed Vienna altogether and advanced on Linz and Graz.

-On the 10th, all but two of the bridges in the city had been destroyed.
+On 10 April, all but two of the bridges in the city had been destroyed.
 The Floridsdorf bridge had been left intact by a Führer Order dictating that the bridge be held at all costs.
-The 2nd SS Panzer, "Das Reich" left a dozen artillery pieces including 37mm anti-aircraft guns to hold off enemy attacks.
+The 2nd SS Panzer "Das Reich" left a dozen artillery pieces including 37mm anti-aircraft guns to hold off enemy attacks.
 That night, the "Das Reich", including their last remaining three dozen armored vehicles, pulled out of the city for the last time.
 Vienna had fallen, and the Germans now moved northwest to hold the next defensive line.